 The purpose of the RFA is to fit regulatory actions to the scale of business subject to such actions in order that small businesses will not be unduly or disproportionately burdened.

-Marketing orders issued pursuant to the Act, and rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
-Thus, both statutes have small entity orientation and compatibility.
+Marketing orders issued pursuant to the Act, and rules issued thereunder, are unique in that they are brought about

 There are approximately 65 handlers of kiwifruit who are subject to regulation under the marketing order and approximately 500 producers of kiwifruit in the regulated area.
 Small agricultural service firms have been defined by the Small Business Administration (13 CFR 121.601) as those having annual receipts of less than \$5,000,000, and small agricultural producers are defined as those whose annual receipts are less than \$500,000.
 The majority of kiwifruit handlers and producers may be classified as small entities.
-Interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

-This rule reduces the number of reports required to be filed by small kiwifruit handlers (those who handle less than 10,000 tray equivalents per year).
-The decrease in the number of reports required to be filed does not inhibit the effective operation of the order.
-It is estimated that less than 100,000 tray equivalents would be shipped by those eligible for the reduced reporting requirement, or approximately one percent of California kiwifruit production.
+This rule finalizes a reduction in the number of reports required to be filed by small kiwifruit handlers (those who handle less than 10,000 tray equivalents per year).
+The decrease in the number of reports required to be filed should not inhibit the effective operation of the order.
+It is estimated that less than 100,000 tray equivalents will be shipped by those eligible for the reduced reporting requirement, or approximately one percent of California kiwifruit production.
 A majority of these small volume handlers, eligible for the reduced reporting requirement, sell fruit for two to five growers.
 Generally, kiwifruit shipments are small and may consist of less than 50 trays at a time.
 Shipment information from these small volume handlers will be added into the total shipments at the end of each fiscal year.
 The lack of shipment information that will be provided by these handlers on a monthly basis is insignificant.
 The Committee is still able to levy assessments on those handlers eligible for the reduced reporting requirement based on the information in the shipment reports that is still required twice per season.